-Clinical signs were observed greenish, yellowish or brownish watery diarrhoea followed by bloody tinge droppings, depression and droopiness, anorexia, ruffled feathers, weight loss, hunched posture, reduced food intake, and decreased production, weakness, anaemia resulting death.
-The gross lesions were ballooned and haemorrhagic intestine, while histopathology included eroded of epithelial linings, congested blood vessels suggestive of subsequent haemorrhage, severe oedema as well as sub mucosal necrosis.
+Clinical signs were observed greenish, yellowish or brown blood stools, lack of activity, starvation, weight loss, hunched posture, reduced food intake, decreased production, weakness, pale comb and wattles, anaemia and sudden death.
+The gross lesions were intestinal ballooned and haemorrhage, while histopathology included loss of epithelial tissue, blood vessels congestion suggestive of disease with subsequent haemorrhage, severe oedema as well as sub mucosal necrosis.
 It was found that villi had been lost and prominent hemorrhages were present, with the presence of oocytes.
 Intestinal villi and lymphocytes were shown to have hyperplasia.
-It is concluded that, as a tool of diagnostics for coccidiosis, clinical signs, gross examination histopathology may be applied.
+It is concluded that, as a tool of diagnostics for coccidiosis, clinical signs, gross examination and histopathology may be applied.